 How to Get to Tottori:

-• By train: There are direct trains to Tottori from Kyoto and Okayama, however these trains use tracks operated by private (non JR) train companies for part of the journey.
+• By train: There are direct trains to Tottori Station from Kyoto and Okayama.
+These trains use tracks operated by private (non JR) train companies for part of the journey.
 Because of this Japan Rail Pass holders will need to pay an extra surcharge to use these trains.
 The additional fee is around 1,800¥ depending on the train.

 • By air: There are direct daily flights between Tottori Airport and Tokyo’s Haneda Airport.